actix/actix-website/content/docs/request.md

 # Multipart body

-Actix-web provides multipart stream support with an external crate, [`actix-multipart`][multipartcrate].
+Actix Web provides multipart stream support with an external crate, [`actix-multipart`][multipartcrate].

 > A full example is available in the [examples directory][multipartexample].

 # Urlencoded body

-Actix-web provides support for _application/x-www-form-urlencoded_ encoded bodies with the [`web::Form`][formencoded] extractor which resolves to the deserialized instance.
+Actix Web provides support for _application/x-www-form-urlencoded_ encoded bodies with the [`web::Form`][formencoded] extractor which resolves to the deserialized instance.
 The type of the instance must implement the `Deserialize` trait from _serde_.

 The _UrlEncoded_ future can resolve into an error in several cases: